DandyAkira/CEN5035_Project/README.md

-# What is Accomplished at Back End side in Sprint1
+# Back End Log side in Sprint1

 Demo for sprint1: https://youtu.be/LD7eqryyua0